IBM/infra-to-app-with-landing-zone/docs/part2/30-add-apache.md

 To run the Terraform module in your local environment, follow these steps.
 These steps assume you ran the steps in ([Executing the landing zone with a JSON definition](./part2/20-custom-module)).

-1. Change to the `app-install` folder
+1. Copy the apache.tf file from the lab/step2 directory to the `custom-slz` folder

     ```sh
-    cd infra-to-app-with-landing-zone/app-install
+    cd ~/infra-to-app-with-landing-zone/
+    cp lab/step2/apache.tf custom-slz
     ```

 2. Initialize Terraform.